-The Remote Proposal Submission (RPS) system is found at http://cxc.harvard.edu/cgi-bin/RPS/Chandra Budget/RPS.pl.
-This must be used for electronic submission of the Cost Proposal Cover Page and Budget Forms.
-The Budget Justification and List of Current or Currently Proposed Research Support, shall also be submitted electronically.
+The Remote Proposal Submission (RPS) system is found at http://cxc.harvard.edu/cgi-bin/RPS/Chandra_Budget/RPS.pl.
+RPS must be used for electronic submission of the Cost Proposal Cover Page, Budget Forms, Budget Justification and List of Current or Currently Proposed Research Support.
 [Note: Other required cost proposal documents need only be submitted with the hard copy.]
-In order to do this, after submitting the Cost Proposal Cover Page and Budget Forms, click on the "Budget Justification" button and attach the Budget Justification and List of Current or Currently Proposed Research Support.
-After submitting electronically, selecting the PDF button on the RPS will return a PDF file containing the Cover and Budget forms.
-This can be used, along with the uploaded PDF files, for the hardcopy submission.
+Instructions for submitting through RPS are on this website.
+This website will provide you with instructions on obtaining the PDF file copy of the cost proposal required for the hardcopy submission.

 Each proposing PI should submit, through their primary institution, a single Stage 2 cost proposal, for each approved project, containing his/her own budget requests and include the budget requests of any Co-Is seeking funding in Section J of the Budget Form.
-If there are more than three separately funded Co-Is, the total of all Co-I requests should be provided in Section J of the Budget Form and the breakdown for each separately funded Co-I must be provided in the Budget Justification.